Even when taken in high amounts, CBD has been shown to be safe and well tolerated.

 Dixie Botanicals® offers products with a range of CBD serving sizes, so you can find one that best fits your individual CBD needs.
 With the lowest concentration of CBD, our Dew Drop tinctures provide between 1 and 3 mg of CBD per serving.
 At the other end, our highly concentrated CBD Isolate is a 99% pure powder that provides 990 mg of CBD in every 1-gram jar for easily customizable serving sizes.

 Newcomers to CBD often prefer to get their feet wet with Dew Drop tinctures.
-Once they feel comfortable with how CBD makes them feel, they often opt for products with higher CBD concentrations, such as our CBD Isolate or our CBD Vape Cartridge.
+Once they feel comfortable with how CBD makes them feel, they often opt for products with higher CBD concentrations, such as our CBD Isolate or our CBD Vape Liquid.

 Figuring Out Your Ideal CBD Serving